A long-lived project that still receives updates

 ๐Ÿช‡ Code of Conduct

-Everyone interacting in this project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the Contributor Covenant 2.1.
+Everyone interacting with this project's codebases, issue trackers, chat rooms and mailing lists agrees to follow the Contributor Covenant 2.1.

 ๐ŸŒˆ Contributors